michal-m/mysqldump-extended/README.md

 Overrides the default hostname, username, output directory and fileneame (implies tarballing as well) and splits the database dump into separate files.

+## Notes
+This script does not make dumps of the following databases:

+- information_schema
+- mysql
+- performance_schema
+- phpmyadmin
+- test

+The reason for this is you don't need any of those dumped in normal conditions.
+The fact that you make dumps with all additional table data (events, routines, triggers) and there's a separate dump with privileges makes dumping mysql native databases obsolete.

+The script doesn't dump phpMyAdmin database either, but that's because I don't want it to. ;)

 ## Acknowledgments
 This script is heavily based on MySQL Backup scripts by [Sonia Hamilton](http://soniahamilton.wordpress.com/2005/11/16/backup-multiple-databases-into-separate-files/) and [Darren Cassar](http://mysqlpreacher.com/wordpress/2010/08/dumping-ddl-mysqldump-tables-stored-procedures-events-triggers-separately/).